dubcat/PathOfExile/README.md

 ### The Belly of the Beast Level 2 (34-44)

+- Ding Level 35

 - Kill Piety
   - Talk to Piety

 - Go to The Harvest